 Some studies have shown plants grown with silica being infested, and the pests actually end up leaving to seek out easier prey!

 Silica also helps your plant create an antifungal property.
-This lowers the chances of mold and mildew from taking hold on your plants.
+This lowers the chances of mold and mildew taking hold on your plants.

-All of these reasons we’ve listed above add up to a plant with higher potential for heavy yields.
+All of these reasons we’ve listed above add up to a plant with a higher potential for heavy yields.

 But, we’ve mentioned that finding the right silica supplement is even more important than using one at all.
 So what is the best source of silica for plants?